mcr/contiki/cpu/mc1322x/doc/rpl-tutorial.md

 'border-router_redbee-econotag.bin', which you can load directly on to an mc1322x and execute.

-To build the udp-client, do:
+To build the rpl-udp, do:

-    cd contiki-2.x/examples/ipv6/udp-client
+    cd contiki-2.x/examples/ipv6/rpl-udp
     make TARGET=redbee-econotag

 which will build 'udp-client_redbee-econotag.bin'.